SWC-Advanced-Microscopy/BakingTray/readme.md

 * Easy control of illumination as a function of depth via ScanImage.
 * Integrates with our [StitchIt](https://github.com/BaselLaserMouse/StitchIt) software for assembling the stitched images from raw tiles.
 * Easily resume of a previously halted acquisition.
 * Modular API allows developers to easily extend the software or adapt it to different hardware.
+* Slack messages on acquisition completion.

 ### Getting started ###
 See [the wiki](https://github.com/BaselLaserMouse/BakingTray/wiki)